-The registering officer will retire to another room to record the marriage in the marriage registers, and will be joined in about 10 minutes by Ian and Adam and their 2 chosen witnesses.
+The registering officer will retire to another room to record the marriage on the marriage schedule, and will be joined by lan and Adam and their chosen witnesses.

 Tea, coffee and light refreshments will be served upstairs to all shortly.
 They can be brought down and into the garden, but please keep them away from the certificate.
 There is also a stairlift on the stairs nearest to the toilets.